TheAlmightyBob/Calendars/README.md

 * Recurring events are not currently supported.
 At all.
 This should not be used to edit existing recurring events.
 Bad things will likely happen.
 * Reminders, location, meeting attendees, and other custom fields are also not supported.
 * Async is a lie on Android and iOS.
 Windows Phone provides a native async API, so to provide a common API abstraction, the Android and iOS implementations use background threads.
 * Some performance tradeoffs were made in the interest of providing a clear and consistent API across all platforms with helpful error checking.
 Android in particular provides certain optimizations for activities that are unavailable to a cross-platform API.
-However, this may still useful to an Android that is not constantly re-querying calendar data, or to one that is written with Xamarin.Forms.
+However, this may still useful to an Android app that is not constantly re-querying calendar data, or to one that is written with Xamarin.Forms.
 * Does not currently provide access to the native platform UIs.

 tl;dr: You probably don't want to use this to write a replacement calendar app.